 The foundation of your home provides stability and protects the house from natural disasters.
 It is one of the most important factors to consider when building a new home because it can impact its strength, resiliency, quality, and energy efficiency.
 When you're having foundations built for your new custom-built dream house, you need to ensure they are deep and wide enough (at least six feet).

 The foundation needs to be as level as possible because it will help support your home better.
 It's also important to have the base of your foundation protected from moisture because this can lead to structural problems in the future.
+Depending on the type of soil in your area, you may need to use additional foundation supports such as helical piles to ensure stability in soils with low bearing capacity.

 A Strong, Durable Roof will Protect Your Family's Living Space From the Elements